wyatt-radkiewicz/cscript/README.md

 # CScript

-A freestanding C89 modern scripting language with just enough bells and whistles to make coding in it a breeze, while also making it safe and fast to run.
+A semi-freestanding, C11, single-header modern scripting language with just enough bells and whistles to make coding in it a breeze, while also making it safe and fast to run.
+* Note: Freestanding in this context meaning no malloc, printf, etc, but still uses sprintf, etc (A list of all semi-freestanding functions used will be included)

 CScript is a scripting language meant to be embedded into other apps.
 By default cscript comes with not many features:
 - No standard library